 Michel is an architect and a well-established planner, urban designer and architect.
 Educated in Canada, The Netherlands and The United States, Michel has over 30 years of work experience throughout North America and around the world.
 Michel is passionate about creating vital urban places that are sustainable, and provide a model for the growth of a region.
 He has gained vast knowledge from his hands-on involvement in all aspects of the architectural profession, from strategic and initial concept plans to final master plan implementation.
 His core strengths lie in establishing an overall design direction and leading complex projects with a wide range of consultant’s involvement, as well as crafting specific design standards.
 Michel hold a Bachelor of Architecture from the Université de Montreal, a Master in Historic Preservation and a Master in Architecture and Urban Design from Columbia University in New York.
 Michel has lectured widely in the United States, and abroad on urban design, sustainable development, and low-carbon community design principles.
 He is a frequent guest critic at UC Berkeley College of Environmental Design.

-Urban Designer, LEED AP
+Associate, LEED AP